Baked conchiglioni pasta shells with spinach and ricotta.

-Baked pasta is a favourite here in Italy for Sunday lunches and holiday menus and filled pasta shells are among the most popular recipes on these occasions.
+Baked pasta is a favourite here in Italy for Sunday lunches and holiday menus.
+And, baked pasta shells with spinach and ricotta is among the most popular recipes on these occasions.
 Apart from being delicious, baked pasta shells look so beautiful and can also be eaten as finger food if the recipe doesn’t include a lot of sauce.
-(Go straight to recipe)

 Traditional baked pasta shell recipes.

-Conchiglioni are the most well-known and loved large pasta shells in Italy and abroad, but lumaconi (snail shells) are beautiful too!
+Conchiglioni are the most well-known and loved large pasta shells in Italy and abroad.
+However, lumaconi (snail shells) are beautiful too!
 The two most traditional baked pasta shell dishes are either with a meat ragu filling or like this recipe for pasta shells with spinach and ricotta.

 Pasta di Gragnano.

 Conchiglioni are a typical southern Italian pasta, originating from Campania.
-For the best quality conchiglioni, if you can, look for pasta di Gragnano.
-This is pasta made in and around the town of Gragnano near Naples, where pasta has been produced commercially since the 1500s.
+For the best quality conchiglioni, if you can, look for pasta di Gragnano IGP.
+This is pasta made in and around the town of Gragnano near Naples, where they have been producing pasta commercially since the 1500s.

 Gragnano is home to some of Italy’s best dried pasta makers.
-In fact, for a pasta to be labelled as ‘di Gragnano’ it must be produced in a legally specific area in and around the Bay of Naples and must be made with Italian durum wheat and water from the Monti Lattari.
+In fact, for a pasta to be labelled as ‘di Gragnano IGP’ it must be produced in a legally specified area in and around the Bay of Naples.
+Plus, it must be made with Italian durum wheat and water from the Monti Lattari.

 Of course, other pasta companies produce good quality pasta and if you can’t find ‘di Gragnano’, don’t worry!
 Your dish is still bound to be delicious!
 This recipe can also be made with lumaconi or cannelloni.